 But not all students are as laid-back about the college merch trend, especially when it comes to the pressure of signaling their future.

-“For senior year, I will definitely stop wearing certain college hoodies because I don’t want to give people the wrong impression,” says sophomore Asa Grant.
+“For senior year, I will definitely stop wearing certain college hoodies because I don’t want to give people the wrong impression,” sophomore Asa Grant said.
 While some students enjoy sporting college merchandise as a sign of school spirit, Grant is more cautious about how it might be perceived, especially when it comes to signaling future plans.
-“I think wearing a hoodie from a specific college could make people assume that’s where I’m going, and I don’t want to deal with those questions yet,” he says.
+“I think wearing a hoodie from a specific college could make people assume that’s where I’m going, and I don’t want to deal with those questions yet,” he said.
 This sense of anticipation is common among students who are still figuring out their post-high school paths, and it highlights the subtle pressures that come with participating in the college merch trend.

 Whether it’s about showing school pride, finding a cozy style, or just keeping up with the trend, college merch means something different to everyone at M-A. For seniors, it’s nice to enjoy the look without overthinking it—at least until Decision Day rolls around when hoodies might offer a glimpse into the future.